steincastillo/Pi_surveillance/README.md

 ###Additional notes
 Current version is **2.6**.
 This version of the monitor has been tested with Pyhton 3  and raspberry Pi 3 only.
-To ensure proper execution make sure you launch the application from the command line (NOT IDLE)
+To ensure proper execution launch the application from the terminal command line (NOT IDLE).
-Please check license.txt for licensing terms
+Please check license.txt for licensing terms.